 Thrust Joint Manipulation Part 2

 This two-day course is comprised of 80% practical and 20% didactic training.
 The primary focus will be on the development of the psychomotor skills needed to safely and effectively deliver advanced thrust joint manipulation (TJM) techniques to the vertebral column, more commonly known as spinal manipulation.
-Also included will be a review of the literature regarding mechanisms of benefit for TJM and the efficacy/safety of treating select neuromusculoskeletal conditions.
+Also included will be an in-depth review of mechanisms of benefit and the efficacy/safety of treating select neuromusculoskeletal conditions.

 At the completion of this course, the participants will be able to: